fly-lang/fly/llvm/docs/CommandGuide/llvm-locstats.rst

 EXAMPLE 2
 --------------

-Generate a plot as an image file.
+GenStmt a plot as an image file.

 .. code-block:: none